COneal81/COneal81.github.io/_posts/2020-08-15-react_redux_final_project.markdown

 ---

 When I started my React/Redux project, I was beyond excited!!!
-For my project, I decided to build a invesetment tracker to keep track of the items that I purchase and how much money I spent on fixing up each item.
+For my project, I decided to build a invesetment tracker to keep track of the items that I purchased and how much money I spent on fixing up each item.
 I also created a method to let me know what my breakeven point is for each individual item.

 To start out, I built a skelaton backend in Rails.
 From there, I was on my way to building the frontend with create-react-app.
 As I started on the frontend, I decided to take a step back and remind myself the difference between container components, functional components, props and state.